· By Laroot World INC

 The Kingston

-Preparation: Place the meal in a 400 degree preheated oven for 10 minutes or microwave for 4 – 5 minutes.
-If you choose to heat the plantains in the oven, transfer them to an oven safe dish or microwave them for 3 – 4 minutes.
+Place meal in a 400 degree preheated oven for 10 minutes or microwave for 4 – 5 minutes.
+Transfer the plantains to an oven safe dish or microwave them for 3 – 4 minutes.

 Born from a unification of African and Taíno culinary techniques,"jerk" traditionally refers to spicy, slow-smoked meat that has been seasoned with a marinade including, but not limited to, Scotch bonnet peppers, allspice, garlic, and vinegar.
 We rub local free-range chicken breast in a proprietary jerk sauce of molasses, for sweetness; traditional Scotch bonnet peppers, for capsaicin-rich heat; and cinnamon, ginger, and the classic allspice, for antioxidant and antibacterial compounds.
 The meal is complete with turmeric-seasoned braised cabbage, coconut rice, callaloo-style collard greens, and sweet plantains sauteed in olive oil.